admpresales/VuGen-correlation-examples/README.md

 # vugen-correlation-examples
 This repository contains two VuGen scripts, which contain correlations of increasing complexity.
+It also contains a PowerPoint presentation which explains correlation in general, and what is in these scripts in particular.

 The first script, correlation_moderate, contains 3 correlations.